unibe-icelab/thz-image-explorer/paper/paper.md

 needs to added to the custom filter struct to automatically add it to the application and the user does not need to adapt any other files.

+Loops that require a lot of computation can be parallelized using the `rayon` crate, which is already included in the project dependencies.
+It is recommended to use the  `cancellable_loops` crate to allow the user to abort long running computations.
+This crate provides a convenient way to check for an abort flag and handle progress updates in the GUI.

 ```rust
 use crate::filters::filter::{Filter, GuiSettingsContainer, ScannedImageFilterData};